adedokun2016/solitadevsolution/README.md

 If I have time, I would still like to do these:

-- Recreate using Laravel or React
+- Recreate using Laravel or React Framework
--
+- Running backend in Docker

 - [✍️ Link to the Exercise ](https://github.com/solita/dev-academy-2022-exercise)